P2.TABLE of CONTENTS

 Book of Revelation -

 The book of Revelation is without question the main area of the Bible from which the prophecy peddlers concoct most of their end times scenarios.
-Knowing that, this question needs to be asked; is the book of Revelation a book of prophecy for the end of the age, or is it primarily something much different?
+Knowing that, this question needs to be asked; is the book of Revelation a book of prophecy for the final days at the end of the age, or is it primarily something much different?

 The first five words of Revelation states what the Book of Revelation is about.
 It says nothing about it being a book of prophecy for the end of the age, rather it clearly says it is; "The Revelation of Jesus Christ."
 Therefore, since God's deeper spiritual principals are often conveyed through symbolic expressions, i.e. Jesus baptizes with fire (Luke 3:16), Jesus has a sharp two-edge sword in his mouth (Rev 1:16), Olive trees and lamp stands are prophets clothed in sackcloth (Rev 11: 3-4), etc, it can be said that Revelation, through symbolism, is about revealing the total manifestation, of the salvation through Jesus, in deep spiritual detail.